Upcoming Webinar

 MicroPython

-In order to easily connect to the MQTT server, we need to install the umqtt.simple library.
+In order to connect to the MQTT server easily, install the umqtt.simple library.

 micropython -m upip install umqtt.simple